elliotperviz/cmms/md/README.md

 </details>

+Is this a list?
+1. test
+2. test
+3.

 # Tutorial

 In this tutorial, we will demonstrate how to use the Large-scale Atomic/Molecular Massively Parallel Simulator (**LAMMPS**) software to calculate